Communicable Disease/Illness Policy

 When an athletic training student becomes ill, they must follow the procedures outlined below:

-1. An athletic training student suffering from any of the following symptoms: fever respiratory illness, flu-like symptoms, nausea, and body aches should notify their preceptor by 8:00 AM.
+- An athletic training student suffering from any of the following symptoms should notify their preceptor by 8:00 AM: fever respiratory illness, flu-like symptoms, nausea, and body aches.

-3. Once the athletic training student has been evaluated by the Wellness Center staff, they must obtain a written slip summarizing the diagnosis and recommendations for activity/treatment.
-This slip should then be deliverd to the supervising preceptor.
+- Once the athletic training student has been evaluated by the Wellness Center staff, they must obtain a written slip summarizing the diagnosis and recommendations for activity/treatment.
+This slip should be delivered by the student to the supervising preceptor when the student is able.

 The preceptor has the final decision as to the status of the athletic training student's assignment.